 Away from the big hotels, food in Jordan is good value – and we had some delicious meals.
 As an indicator of prices, a mezze dinner at Petra cost JD10 (£12/$14/€14) and a three-course set meal at the Rocky Mountain Hotel was JD10 (£12/$14/€14).
 In total we spent JD196 (£229/$276/€266) on eating out, which covered six dinners and two lunches.

 Alcohol will eat into your Jordan budget though – it’s only available in Western-owned hotels and is heavily taxed.
 We didn’t drink much and when we did we mainly stuck to local beers.
 We had drinks in the Cave Bar in Petra and two-for-one on glasses of wine at sunset happy hour on the Dead Sea, coming in at a total of JD60 (£70/$85/€82).

 Food and drink total: £187/$226/€218 per person – £31/$38/€36 a night each.

 The grand total

 Lower budget?
-You could save money by visiting the Dead Sea on a day trip from Madaba or Amman rather than staying overnight as there isn’t much budget accommodation around.
-You could also save by using the public buses instead of hiring a car and by steering clear of alcohol!
+You could save money by visiting the Dead Sea on a day trip from Amman or Madaba rather than staying there overnight as there isn’t much budget accommodation available.
+You could also save by using the public buses instead of hiring a car, eating in more locally owned restaurants and steering clear of alcohol.

 Higher budget?
-If you want to splash out, then you can stay right next to the entrance in Petra at one of the luxury hotels like the Movenpick or the Crowne Plaza.
-You can also hire a driver to get around or spend some time in the Dead Sea spas.
+If you want to splash out, you can stay right next to the entrance in Petra at one of the luxury hotels like the Movenpick or Crowne Plaza.
+You can also hire a driver to get around rather than driving yourself, or have spa treatments at the Dead Sea.